shenaldev/Train-ticket-backend/README.md

     composer install

  4. Clone the file .env.example and rename it to .env
- 5. Next create a database and set up a .env file. change the values of your env
+ 5. Create a database and set up a .env file. change the values of your env

     <pre>DB_HOST=localhost
     DB_PORT=3306